NWBY/pups/README.md

-# Beluga
+# Pups

-A Desktop application for interacting with Docker and your local containers.
+A Desktop application for interacting with Podman and your local containers.